simonjwatson/Bali-MEI-demonstration/FASTQ-to-FASTA/README.md

   In here you'll see a folder containing the NGS reads in a compressed FASTQ file.
 There are 2 files: `83_S1_L001_R1_001.fastq.gz` contains the forward reads while `83_S1_L001_R1_001.fastq.gz` contains the reverse reads of this paired-end run.

-4. Check a read of one of the files by displaying the first 4l ines of the file:
+4. Check a read by displaying the first 4 lines of the file:

   `gunzip -c 83_S1_L001_R1_001.fastq.gz | head -4`